Back to Client Stories

 Over time, the model learned.
 It cross-referenced the ERP system to see which quotes actually converted into physical orders and which didn’t.
 It learned when it was right, when it was wrong, and crucially, it learned from the intuition of the salespeople themselves.

 By starting small and keeping it optional, we gave the model the opportunity to learn, and the humans the chance to gain confidence.
 The technology didn't demand trust; it earned it.
-Today, it sits as a fully integrated, indispensable tool within their daily systems.
+Today, the predictive pricing model operates as a core integration within their daily CRM workflows, achieving an 85% voluntary adoption rate among the sales team and significantly accelerating the quote-to-order cycle.

 Because we understand that data without empathy is just math.
 We don’t just build machine learning models; we build solutions that respect the human in the loop.
 We know that true digital transformation isn't about overriding your team with algorithms - it's about giving them the exact right information, at the exact right moment, to make a profitable decision.